 Title track “For The Demented” kicks off reminding me of Eminem’s “Lose Yourself”; a chunky, staccato rhythm with slight echo.
 What follows is influenced more by Alice Cooper and Force of Habit-era Exodus (just listen to the words “…just to find out what was wrong with me” and tell me that doesn’t sound like Zetro from back in ’92).

 And there we have what makes this album so good.
 Has Annihilator truly recaptured the spirit of the original demos and first couple of albums?
 Well… yes.
 The spirit, but not really the sound.
 It’s there – and more than it has been in recent outings – but it’s wrapped up in a selection box with a load of other sounds, too.
 Rather than just go back and try to create album number “4a”, Annihilator have given us a “what if…?” – an alternative fifth album; what could have happened if they’d drifted in a different direction.
 Many acts have said that Annihilator influenced them – something that Waters is quoted as being very flattered by, and who wouldn’t be – but with For The Demented I feel he’s turned the tables and allowed many outside influences in, while at the same time keeping that unique, influential Annihilator sound.

 While this isn’t the best Annihilator record of all time, it’s probably the best in recent times and definitely the most unique.

 For The Demented is out on November 3rd.
-Pre-order on Amazon.
+Pre-order [amazon text=on Amazon&asin=B075MZSKJF].